 The memory was from years ago; my oldest daughter had just turned three years old, and all she wanted for her birthday was to release balloons into the air and watch them float away.
-So, I asked one of my best friends; Cheryl to help me fill some balloons with helium, which we did and then we watched my daughter release them into the air.
+So I asked Cheryl, one of my best friends to help me fill some balloons with helium, and then we watched as my daughter released them into the air.
 It was one of those profound moments that you never forget; being with loved ones and doing something that created such joy for everyone.
 My daughter was overjoyed, and I remember watching her wave her hands up and down with excitement, almost like she was trying to fly along with the balloons.

 It was a great memory, and I still remember Cheryl and I standing there with my oldest, watching as the balloons floated away and disappeared into the horizon.
 Consequently, when Paul said that I needed to let go of the balloons, it took me back to that moment in time and I knew I could use his words as a mantra to help me move forward because that was such a joyous time in my life.

 Going forward, I’m going to let go of the balloons…